Gozt1/Rock-Paper-Scissors-/README.md

-# Rock-Paper-Scissors-
+# Rock Paper Scissors Project
-Rock Paper Scissors Odin Project
+This project is a simple implementation of the classic "Rock, Paper, Scissors" game.
+The game is played entirely in the console, where the user competes against the computer.
+The project was developed with a problem-solving approach, and along the way, we encountered and resolved several issues while also improving the game's functionality.